Product Benefits

 But because of the different atomic arrangement of CBD vs THC, it binds to receptors in different ways, meaning that you can reap the benefits of CBD without experiencing any unwanted psychoactive effects brought on by THC.

-Potential Health Benefits of CBD and THC
+What Are the Potential Health Benefits of CBD and THC?

 CBD and THC both operate in our bodies through the endocannabinoid system (ECS), a biochemical communication highway that plays a role in regulating sleep, mood, appetite, memory, reproduction, fertility, pain, immune system activity, and much more.
 Because the two compounds are similar and they each work by binding to receptors throughout the endocannabinoid system, the produce many of the same potential health benefits.